jpzunigar/reverseScrapping/README.md

 # ReverseScrapping

 ## Introduction
-ReverseScrapping is an innovative Python tool designed for advanced web scraping.
-This project automates the process of data extraction from websites, focusing on dynamic content that traditional scraping tools may not handle effectively.
+ReverseScrapping is a Python tool designed for web scraping, specifically targeting the dynamic content of rever.finance.
+It automates the extraction and analysis of data, focusing on calculating the top 10 operations to provide insights into financial transactions and trends.

 ## Features
 - Automated web interactions using Selenium